 Development tools

-For development, I suggest using Visual Studio Code.
-Its extensibility through plugins makes it one of the best code editors available for web development.
+For development, I strongly recommend using Visual Studio Code.
+Its extensibility through extensions makes it one of the best code editors available for web development.
 Whether you need code snippets, linters, formatting tools, or icons, there’s likely an extension that fits the bill.

 Architecture